torvalds/linux/Documentation/dev-tools/kasan.rst

 Tag-based KASAN is only supported in Clang.

-Currently generic KASAN is supported for the x86_64, arm64, xtensa, s390 and riscv architectures, and tag-based KASAN is supported only for arm64.
+Currently generic KASAN is supported for the x86_64, arm64, xtensa, s390 and and riscv architectures, and tag-based KASAN modes are supported only for arm64.

 Usage
 -----